dragoncodervn/dragoncodervn/README.md

-## Hi there, I'm Duy (Nguyen), a Vietnamese student at Ho Chi Minh City University of Technology and Engineering (HCM-UTE)👋
+## Hello, world👋
-P/S: Ho Chi Minh City University of Technology and Education (is my old university's name)
+I'm Duy (Nguyen), a Vietnamese student at Ho Chi Minh City University of Technology and Engineering (HCM-UTE) P/S: Ho Chi Minh City University of Technology and Education (is my old university's name)

 - 🌱 I’m currently learning in major Information Technology at the university